 You can register your child with a family doctor in Belgium and you are free to choose your own GP.
-Doctors in Belgium will deal with general health complaints and illnesses in children, and will also maintain contact with early years agencies to coordinate health records.
+Doctors in Belgium deal with general health complaints and illnesses in children.
+They also maintain contact with early years agencies to coordinate health records.

 Dental care for children in Belgium

 Under the healthcare system, basic dental care and treatments in Belgium for children under 18 – such as checkups, fillings, and extractions – are free.
 However, some Belgian dentists work privately, so check with your dentist in advance that they are providing a free service.

 Children usually have their first visit to the dentist around the age of two or three years.
 Checkups then generally follow every six to 12 months.
 You can choose which dentist treats your child and may want to register them with your own dentist.
 Again, check that the dentist provides services covered by your health insurance plan.

 Dental treatment not provided for free for children in Belgium includes the following:

 - Braces – ranging from between €300 (removable) to €3,000 (fixed).
 Costs are partially reimbursed by public health insurance.
 You must agree to this with your insurer and your dentist.

 - Crowns and bridges – starting at around €500.